CyrilleB79/winMag/README.md

 * NVDA+Windows+O then T: Toggles on or off tracking globally.
 * NVDA+Windows+O then S: Toggles on or off smoothing.
 * NVDA+Windows+O then R: Switches between mouse tracking modes (within the edge of the screen or centered on the screen); this feature is only available on Windows 10 build 17643 or higher.
+* NVDA+Windows+O then V: Moves the mouse cursor in the center of the magnified view (command available in full screen view only).
 * NVDA+Windows+O then H: Displays help on Magnifier layer commands.

 There is no default gesture for each command, but you can attribute one normally in the input gesture dialog if you wish.
 The same way, You can also modify or delete the Magnifier layer access gesture (NVDA+Windows+O).
 Yet, you cannot modify the shortcut key of the Magnifier layer sub-commands.